ScarRanger/Freny-Bridal-Studio/README.md

 ## Features

 - 🔐 **Google Authentication** - Secure sign-in with pre-specified Google accounts
-- 👥 **Customer Management** - Add new customer records with services and payments
+- 👥 **Customer Management** - Add, edit, and delete customer records with services and payments
+- 📅 **Interactive Calendar Bookings**
+  - Month view calendar with clickable days
+  - Colored dot indicator for days with bookings
+  - Click any day to view, add, edit, or delete bookings for that day in a modal dialog
+  - All booking changes sync to both Firestore and Google Sheets
 - 📊 **Dual Data Storage** - Firebase Firestore + Google Sheets for backup and reporting
 - 📱 **Responsive Design** - Works perfectly on desktop and mobile devices
 - 🔍 **History & Search** - View, edit, and delete past records
-- 📅 **Monthly Organization** - Records sorted by month for easy management
+- 📆 **Monthly Organization** - Records sorted by month for easy management

 ## Tech Stack